dortizdev/demoPro/README.md

 ## Lessons Learned
 Sometimes copying and pasting previous code can cause problems, I still need to work out the different problems that exist, but I believe I am off to a good start.
 Hope to take it further and provide more functionality.

+### Work In Progress
+Having difficulty applying styling from bootstrap template to ejs files.